-When cutting, the vinyl will move from the front of the cutter towards you.
+When cutting, the vinyl will move outwards from the cutter towards you.
 In most cases, vinyl on rolls is loaded from the back of the cutter and other materials on a cutting mat can be loaded from the front of the cutter.